ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 *  Makes the least number of assumptions about message transmission, and
 *  Allows us the least scope for reasoning about its behaviour

 In spite of it being so unforgiving, the most robust designs are built on asynchronous networks.
 The flip side of this however is that these are also the hardest networks to reason about.
-One of the key consequences here is that you are unable to prove that certain types of situation or event are impossible.
+One of the key consequences here is that it we have no ability to describe all possible behaviours our system might exhibit, and without this ability, we cannot protect our system against ***all*** possible error conditions (only some).

 If, on the other hand, you want to prove than a certain type of event is impossible, then you should choose the most forgiving network model (the synchronous one), for if you can prove that a certain event is impossible in the most forgiving network (for instance, where message delivery is known never to exceed `N` units of time), then you can also be certain that the same event will be impossible in the least forgiving network where `N` is unbounded.